The Twins Almanac for July

 Morneau Wins Home Run Derby

-Justin Morneau won the Home Run Derby at Yankee Stadium on this date in 2008, beating out Josh Hamilton, who just didn’t have the stamina to keep up.
+Justin Morneau won the Home Run Derby at Yankee Stadium on this date in 2008, beating Josh Hamilton, who just didn’t have the stamina to keep up.

 July 14, 2012